monmima/main-aide-memoire/laravel/vuejs.md

         Route::get("/items", [ItemController::class, "index"]);
         Route::get("/items")->group( function() {
 			Route::post("/store", [ItemController::class, "store"]);
 			Route::put("/{id}", [ItemController::class, "update"]);
 			Route::delete("/{id}", [ItemController::class, "destroy"]);
         });

-1. Go back to /app/Http/Controllers/ItemController.php.
+1. Go to /app/Http/Controllers/ItemController.php.
-1. Make sure the following import in present in the file.
+1. Make sure the following import is present in the file.
 Depending on how you create your controller (at the same time as your migration and model or not), it might or might not be present in the file.

         use App\Models\Item;